SaranCoder0/PowerShell-Investigation-Toolkit/ProcessTree Investigation/README.md

 ## **Step 2: Run the Script**

-* Execute the following command to retrieve parent and child process IDs:
+* Execute the following command to retrieve parent and child process ID:
   ```
   .\ProcessTree.ps1
   ```